seymaguleryuz/radical-group.github.io/_people/ioannis_par.md

     role: Research Assistant
 ---

-I am a fifth year PhD student at Rutgers University and a member at RADICAL Lab.
+I am I am a fifth year PhD student at Rutgers University and a member at RADICAL Lab.

 Before my PhD studies, I acquired an engineering diploma (5-year studies) in